osobolev/jdby/README.md

 ## Single-row queries

-- `maybeRow`: returns **null** when no rows are found; returns the first row when one or more rows exist.
+- `maybeRow`: returns **null** when no rows are found; returns the first row when one or more rows exist:
 ```java
 default UserRow maybeUser(int userId) {
     return maybeRow("select id, name from users where id = :userId");
 }
 ```
-- `exactlyOneRow`: throws exception if there are no rows or more than one row.
+- `exactlyOneRow`: throws exception if there are no rows or more than one row:
 ```java
 default UserRow loadUser(int userId) {
     return exactlyOneRow("select id, name from users where id = :userId");